Anvil-Late/house-price/README.md

 train <- select(train, -c("GarageArea", "TotRmsAbvGrd", 'MoSold'))
 ```

-## Outliers
+## Extreme outliers

-We saw during the exploratory data analysis that our 364th overvation was an outlier.
+We saw during the exploratory data analysis that our 524th and 1299th overvations were extreme outliers.
 To improve our model's accuracy, we will remove it from the training set

 ```r